makersacademy/chitter-challenge/README.md

  - Clone this repo to your local machine and run `bundle`.

- - Create a chitter_development database using Postgres on your local machine.
+ - Create a database called 'chitter_development' and one called 'chitter_test' (for testing purposes) using Postgres on your local machine.

- - visit https://chitter-123.herokuapp.com/users/new to get started (This will change with improvements and a homepage sign up - yet to come!)
+ - To use locally, run ruby app/app.rb and visit localhost:4567 to get started with Chitter.

+ - For the online version, visit https://chitter-123.herokuapp.com/ to sign up, sign in and get peeping!